carbon-language/carbon-lang/docs/design/variadics.md

 conservative approximation of the precise algorithm.
 We type-check each parameter as follows:

--   If the parameter is variadic, we check it against the sub-pack consisting of all symbolic arguments that it could potentially match.
-The rule stated above ensures that this is safe: the concatenated type can only become visible outside this local type-check if all variadic arguments have a known arity, in which case that sub-pack is known to be exactly correct.
+-   If the parameter is variadic, we check it against the sub-sequence consisting of all symbolic arguments that it could potentially match.
+The rule stated above ensures that this is safe: the concatenated type can only become visible outside this local type-check if all variadic arguments have a known arity, in which case that sub-sequence is known to be exactly correct.
 -   Otherwise:
     -   If there is only one argument it can match, which is also not variadic, we type-check the argument against the parameter in the ordinary way.